Gummar/Lethal-Bots/Thunderstore/README.md

 </br>![Lethal-Bots-Suits](https://github.com/T-Rizzle12/Lethal-Bots/blob/master/Assets/Images/bot_suits.gif?raw=true)</br>

-## Chat commands!
+## Chat and Voice commands!
-The bots have a few chat commands that you can use to tell them to do certain things.
+The bots have a few chat and voice commands that you can use to tell them to do certain things.
 Please note that these commands are not case sensitive, so you can use any combination of upper and lower case letters.
 Also, the bot only checks for the keywords anywhere in the message, for example, you can use "Jester is going to pop!" and the bot will still respond to it.
 </br>**jester** - The bot will check to see if there is an active jester, if there is, they will try to escape the facility immediately.